 And The Winner Is...

-While all the paleo protein powders featured here are high-quality supplements, my favorite and go-to would be the protein powder by Paleo Pro.
+While all the paleo-friendly protein powders featured here are high-quality supplements, my personal favorite and go-to would be the paleo protein powder by Transparent Labs.

-The marketing material doesn’t hide behind fancy advertising and ripped models, but instead focuses in on the actual ingredients.
-And that’s always a positive sign.
+The marketing material doesn’t hide behind fancy advertising and ripped models, but instead focuses on the actual ingredients which is usually a good sign.